Revelation of Jesus Christ

 Driven out from his kingdom and given a heart of a beast, Nebuchadnezzar was brought down lower than man and made to spend seven years with the beasts of the field until he was humbled and sincerely recognised the Most High God as the supreme power and absolute authority.
 We read in Daniel 4 Nebuchadnezzar's confession of God's Kingdom.

-The judgement of Nebuchadnezzar and his confession would serve as a testimony to all those who would follow seeking to set themselves in the place of the Most High in the pursuit of their own greatness.
+The judgment of Nebuchadnezzar and his confession would serve as a testimony to all those who would follow seeking to set themselves in the place of the Most High in the pursuit of their own greatness.

 The name Babylon means confusion and comes from the word babel see H0894.
 The period of 612-539 BC saw the kingdom in the possession of the Chaldeans and is also referred to as the Chaldean Empire.